-- It grows best in well drained soil and even tolerate rocky and dry soil.
+- Planting techniques It grows best in well drained soil and even tolerate rocky and dry soil.
 It needs full sun and rarely needs to be watered. - It can be started from seeds and usually germinates in 1 to 4 weeks.
 They will need light and warm area.
 When big enough, transplant to well-drained soil in full sun.
-It usually grows to a height of 2 to 3 feet tall. - As it grows, it acts as an insect repellent and is a great companion plant for Alpine Strawberries, Figs, Roses and Raspberries.
-Avoid planting it near Basil, Sage or Mint because it will inhibit their growth. - It is best to trim the flowering buds from the plant before it goes to seed.
-Other wise your plant will get more ragged and bitter.
-Keep the buds to cook them.
-Be careful when you harvest, use gloves because the plant's essential oils can cause photodermatitis.
+It usually grows to 3 feet tall. - As it grows, it acts as an insect repellent and is a great companion plant for Alpine Strawberries, Figs, Roses and Raspberries.
+Avoid planting it near Basil, Sage or Mint because it will inhibit their growth.